pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 expect().this.does.nothing().but.also.does.not.crash();
 ```

 With this we already got the base for our syntax.
-We now need to be able to add some _meaning_ to certain properties.
+We now need to be able to add some /meaning/ to certain properties.
 For example, we might want to make `expect(…).to.be.null` to check whether a value is null or not.

 ## Adding meaning to our properties
-We could perfectly check the `name` of the prop being received and use that to run validations.
+We could perfectly check the `name` of the property being accessed and use that to run validations.
 For example, if we wanted to add a validation for checking if a value is `null`:

 ```javascript
 // For brevity, we're not going to use the code that handles functions.